How can you help a friend or family member?

 - They can confidentially create a customized safety plan through an interactive tool that asks a series of questions and provides safety information specific to their situation at school, home and other places.

 - Teens can find information on what a healthy dating relationship is.
-They can take online quizzes and tools to see how good of a boyfriend/girlfriend they are and how well they communicate.
+They can take online quizzes and tools to see how good of a partner they are and how well they communicate.

 - Teens can find guides on staying safe in the world of social media, online stalking and cyber-bullying.